convertigo/azure-kubernetes/README.md

 2. When ready, Click on the portal's "All resources", you will see a Whole Bunch of resources there.
 * Group the list by type and in the "Kubernetes Service" click on the cluster to open the cluster's properties.
 * Then click on the "View Kubernetes dashboard" and follow connection instructions.
 You will have to install Azure CLI to be able to open the dashboard.
-3. Convertigo runs as Multi instance Shared Workspace configuration, so it will need an AzureFile shared "StorageAccount" resource.
+3. Convertigo runs as Multi instance Shared Workspace configuration, so it will need an AzureFile shared "StorageAccount" resource to hold the shared workspace on a persistent disk.
+We use for that the Azure's SMB 3.0 shareable "StorageAccount" File resource.
 * Create a new "Storge account" resource: In the portal Click "Create a resource"->Storage->Storage Account
 * set the name explicitly to be "c8oworkspace".
 This is to match the name used by the provided Convertigo Kubernetes YAML deploy file
 * Select "ResourceManager"